 - I know many of us hate shopping IRL these days, and I get it, nothing beats the convenience of shopping from home.
 But, if you can carve out a few hours in your schedule, I DO recommend a visit to your favorite store(s); I have found sizing specs to be inconsistent and all across the board, and knowing how your go-to brand or store fits TODAY, can save you time in returning items to the post office or drop off location in the future.

-Look for bloggers that share your style aesthetic – or what you are striving to achieve – and give them a follow
+Look for bloggers who share your style aesthetic – or what you are striving to achieve – and give them a follow

 10+ Blogs I Follow

-- Stylish Monday Monthly Collaboration The Stylish Monday Crew has been collaborating and offering a monthly link up for bloggers around the globe; a place to share their style and blog posts in our monthly style link up party, since January 2019.
+- Stylish Monday Monthly Collaboration The Stylish Monday Crew has been collaborating and offering a monthly link-up for bloggers around the globe; a place to share their style and blog posts in our monthly style link-up party, since January 2019.
 Each month, individual participants, interpret the monthly theme in their own way.
-We are women over 40, 50, 60, looking to be stylish and confident, and share our love of style with the world.
-We publish the 2nd Monday of each month.
-This months theme is “Coastal Grandmother” – which has very little to do with being a grandmother – an interesting collaboration for sure, coming June 13.
-For now, (PRESS HERE) to browse 33 archived posts!)
+We are women over 40, 50, 60, looking to be stylish and confident and share our love of style with the world.
+We publish on the 2nd Monday of each month.
+This month’s theme is “Coastal Grandmother” – which has very little to do with being a grandmother – an interesting collaboration for sure, coming June 13.

 - Girls of a Certain Age